Niveshpai/code-the-philosophy/README.md

 ## 9. Mark Twain:
 Never try to teach a pig to sing.
 You waste your time, and you annoy the pig

+## 10. Murphy’s Law:
+Anything that can go wrong, will go wrong